-Item # CPG002V
+Item # CPG004B

-Campagnolo Bora One 50 Wheelset - Clincher $2,736.00
+Campagnolo Bora One 50 Wheelset - Clincher $2,500.00

-Like its Ultra counterpart, the Bora One 50 also features Campy's new 3Diamant braking surface, which addresses some of the key braking issues we've had with carbon rims in the past.
-Campagnolo literally uses diamonds to hone the brake track to near perfection, removing a microscopic layer of imperfections and resin so that the pads connect straight to a strip of slightly textured carbon.
-This reduces the time it takes for the brake pads to grab the rim and it all but eliminates the usual breaking-in period for carbon brake strips, increasing stopping power by 40% in wet conditions and 20% when it's dry.
-It also removes any surface imperfections in the wheel for a pulse-free ride.
+Since the Bora rim is essentially the same rim as its Ultra counterpart, it features Campy's new 3Diamant braking surface, which addresses some of the key braking issues we've had with carbon rims in the past.
+Campagnolo uses diamonds to hone the brake track to near perfection, removing a microscopic layer of imperfections and resin so that the pads contact a brake track of slightly textured carbon.
+This helps increase bite and reduces the hesitation time to slow associated with some carbon braking surfaces by increasing stopping power by 40% in wet conditions and 20% when it's dry.
+It also removes any surface imperfections on the rim so braking is smooth and pulse-free.

 Campagnolo finishes off the Bora One 50s with a few more thoughtful details.
 The oversized rear flange gains additional stiffness for quicker power transfers for a responsive ride.
 The included quick releases have also been redesigned with an eye toward weight loss and aerodynamics.
 Returning features include the signature rear G3 spoke pattern, which helps balance spoke tension, improves power transfer, and helps balance the rim so the nominal imbalance caused by the valve stem hole and associated hardware is eliminated.
 Campy constructs and lays-up all of the carbon for the Boras in Vicenza, and every piece is X-rayed, scanning for any imperfections.

 - A carbon fiber wheelset for maximum velocity on the road

 - 50mm depth is fast while still stable if it's windy out

 - 24.2mm width works with modern, wider tires